jsiek/B522-PL-Foundations/README.md

 ## Project, due May 1

-Choose a language feature that is not spelled out in PLFA to formalize and prove type safety in Agda.
+Choose a language feature that is not spelled out in PLFA to formalize and prove type safe in Agda.
 (If you have a different kind of project in mind, I'm happy to consider alternatives, so long as it includes proving some non-trivial property of a programming language.)
 Your formalization should include both a static semantics (aka. type